brainlife/app-streamlineCategorySegmentation/README.md

 # app-streamlineCategorySegmentation
 Automatically segment a [tractogram](https://brainlife.io/datatypes/5907d922436ee50ffde9c549) into anatomically-based categories.

-These categories comprisese fiber groups such as
+These categories include fiber groups like
-- All the streamlines connecting betwee the frontal and parietal cortices,
+- All the streamlines connecting between the frontal and parietal cortices,
-- All the streamlines connecting between the parietal and temporal corticex
+- All the streamlines connecting between the parietal and temporal cortices,
 - Etc.

 THIS APPLICATION IS HIGHLY RECOMMENDED AS A MEANS OF RUNNING AN INITIAL QUALITY ASSURANCE CHECK ON YOUR GENERATED TRACTOGRAPHY OR AS A SANITY CHECK ON PROBLEMATIC SEGMENTATIONS.